elixir-crawly/crawly/documentation/basic_concepts.md

 1. `Crawly.Middlewares.DomainFilter` - this middleware will disable scheduling for all requests leading outside of the crawled site, based on base_url.
 2. `Crawly.Middlewares.SameDomainFilter` - this middleware filters by domain as well but does not require base_url to be set, instead the start_url is considered.
 3. `Crawly.Middlewares.RobotsTxt` - this middleware ensures that Crawly respects the robots.txt defined by the target website.
-4. `Crawly.Middlewares.UniqueRequest` - this middleware ensures that crawly will not schedule the same URL(request) multiple times.
+4. `Crawly.Middlewares.UniqueRequest` - this middleware ensures that crawly will not schedule the same URL (request) multiple times.
+Optionally supports hashing to reduce the memory footprint.
 5. `Crawly.Middlewares.UserAgent` - this middleware is used to set a User Agent HTTP header.
 Allows to rotate UserAgents, if the last one is defined as a list.
 6. `Crawly.Middlewares.RequestOptions` - allows to set additional request options, for example timeout, of proxy string (at this moment the options should match options of the individual fetcher (e.g. HTTPoison))
 7. `Crawly.Middlewares.AutoCookiesManager` - allows to turn on the automatic cookies management.
 Useful for cases when you need to login or enter form data used by a website.